A major consideration for home sellers is whether they can sell their home on their own or whether they need a real estate agent to oversee the sale.

 If you come to the conclusion that listing your home as For Sale By Owner is not your cup of tea, you can always go ahead and hire a real estate agent to sell your home for you.
 Although he or she will probably take a larger cut that you may like, it may save you time and effort in the long run.
 Agents are experts in listing your home in the right places and setting up your home to be shown to prospective buyers.
 However, if you are in no rush to sell your home, you can always take a shot at selling by yourself first before you hire a real estate agent.

 Every home -- and indeed every sale of a home -- is unique.
-If you have special legal needs or concerns when selling your home (perhaps questions about disclosures), you may want to speak with an attorney.
-You can get a free legal evaluation of your home-selling concerns today.
+If you have special legal needs or concerns when selling your home (perhaps questions about disclosures), you may want to consider speaking to an experienced real estate attorney near you.